alialbaali/Noto/README.md

 ## Translation and Localization

 <p>
-  If you would like to translate the app, please contact me via [email](mailto:ali@albaali.com).
+  If you would like to translate the app, please contact me via <a href="mailto:ali@albaali.com">email</a>.
 </p>

 #### Special thanks to: